-On July 4, the singer teased a snippet of an upcoming, unreleased single from the record on her Instagram, writing that it would be out “soonish.”
-Based off the brief clip she shared, the song will be another piano ballad, and finds her singing about the sensual grooves of her body: “My body is the map of L.A./ Stands straight like an angel,” she croons, while unwrapping a wheel of brie cheese in the video.
+The singer has shared four singles from the project, its title track, “Wildflower Wildfire,” “Text Book,” and “Arcadia.”
+On July 4, the singer teased a short video clip of the latter single on her Instagram.
+The track, another piano ballad, finds her singing about the sensual grooves of her body: “My body is the map of L.A./ Stands straight like an angel,” she croons, while unwrapping a wheel of brie cheese in its music video.

 Blue Banisters Themes

 Formally titled Rock Candy Sweet, Blue Banisters was first described by the singer as a response to music media and the narratives that she believes have been placed on her music.

 In a March Instagram story responding to the Harpers Bazaar article “Lana Del Rey Can’t Qualify Her Way Out Of Being Held Accountable,” Del Rey announced the record, then titled Rock Candy Sweet.